sealcode/gpandoc/README.md

 * setuptools==32.3.1

 installed on your system.

 Dependency setup:
 ```
-sudo pip3 install -r requirements.txt
+* sudo pip3 install -r requirements.txt
+or
+* ./install.py
 ```
 Running:
 ```
+From terminal:
-python3 main.py or ./main.py
+* python3 main.py
+* ./main.py

+From filemanager:
-You can run gPandoc on double click too.
+* double click

 ```

+You have to install texlive package from repository is needed to produce pdf documents.